rajeshsola/emblearning/bbb-porting/first-boot/booting-methods.md

 ### Custom kernel and rootfs on second part of eMMC

+### Loading kernel image, dtb file, initrd.img via TFTP from Host PC

 ### Custom kernel and rootfs on second part of SD card.

-### Loading kernel image, dtb file, initrd.img via TFTP from Host PC
+This is most convenient for frequent updations on rootfs

 ### Auto boot with custom kernel using uEnv command